meowstrapper/DroidBlox/README.md

 Anytime soon, maybe if I dont procasinate about making it.

 # WARNING!
-This application uses [SpaceCore](https://github.com/FSpaceCore/SpaceCore/) which is not open source.
-It's also unsure if you will get banned on Roblox for using this.
+It's unsure if you will get banned on Roblox for using this, if you have been banned, join [our Discord server](https://discord.gg/zFspvBwH92) and send the ban screenshot there.

-I am not responsible if you got banned or your phone got a virus for using it ([make an issue](https://github.com/meowstrapper/DroidBlox/issues) if it ever happens) so **use it at your own risk!!**
+The discord rich presence feature uses the Discord gateway connection. **Use it at your own risk.**

 # Features
 - **Integrations**